Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

 * For Deserialization:
   * [`MetadataPropertyHandling`](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_MetadataPropertyHandling.htm)

-When using `ReferenceLoopHandling.Ignore`, other objects that were already seen on the current graph branch will be ignored on Serialization.
+When using `ReferenceLoopHandling.Ignore`, other objects that were already seen on the current graph branch will be ignored on serialization.

 When using `PreserveReferencesHandling.All` you are signaling that your resulting JSON will contain *metadata* properties `$ref`, `$id` and `$values` which are going to act as reference identifiers (`$id`) and pointers (`$ref`).
-Now, to read back those references, you have to use `MetadataPropertyHandling.Default` to indicate that *metadata* is expected in the payload passed to the Deserialize method.
+Now, to read back those references, you have to use `MetadataPropertyHandling.Default` to indicate that *metadata* is expected in the payload passed to the `Deserialize` method.

 # Proposal